-New Hampshire Defamation Element #2: Publication or Distribution Of a False Statement of Fact
+New Hampshire Defamation Element #2: Publication or Distribution

 New Hampshire Defamation Element #3: Not Much Is Privileged in NH

 In many states, privileged statements aren’t considered defamatory.
 But New Hampshire doesn’t operate like most states when it comes to this issue.
-New Hampshire is one of the few states where it’s more difficult for a defamation defendant to win using a “privilege”defense.
+New Hampshire is one of the few jurisdictions where it’s more difficult for a defamation defendant to win using a “privilege”defense.

 New Hampshire Defamation Element #4: Evidence of Harm

 To win a defamation lawsuit in New Hampshire, the plaintiff must prove how the statement(s) under review caused material harm.